coderamen666/srd-v3.5-md/epic/epic-monsters-g-w.md

 opportunity.

-**Rend (Ex):** If a pseudotroll hits with two or more tentacle rake attacks, it latches onto the opponent's body and tears the flesh.
+**Rend (Ex):** If a pseudotroll hits with two or more tentacle rake attacks, it latches onto the opponent’s body and tears the flesh.
 This attack automatically deals an additional 4d8+25 points of Damage, and can be used concurrently with its improved grab ability.